You’ll be the hit of the party with a pan of these Blueberry Crumble Bars - perfect for summer’s bounty of berries!

 To make the crumble:

-Stir together oats, flour, almond meal, 1/2 cup granulated sugar, brown sugar, baking powder and cinnamon in a bowl.
-Reserve 3/4 cup of mixture in a small bowl.
+- Stir together oats, flour, almond meal, ½ cup granulated sugar, brown sugar, baking powder and cinnamon in a bowl.
+Stir in melted butter.
+Reserve ¾ cup of mixture in a small bowl.
 Press remaining mixture into bottom of parchment-lined baking pan.

 - In another bowl, combine berries, lemon zest and juice, ⅓ cup granulated sugar and cornstarch.
 Stir until well combined and then pour into baking pan.
 Distribute berries evenly in pan.